Leody Taveras Player Props: Rangers vs. Dodgers

-On Saturday, Leody Taveras (.211 on-base percentage in past 10 games, 119 points below season-long percentage) and the Texas Rangers face the Los Angeles Dodgers, whose starting pitcher will be Bobby Miller.
-First pitch is at 4:05 PM ET.
+Leody Taveras -- with an on-base percentage of .237 in his past 10 games, 92 points lower than his season-long percentage -- will be in action for the Texas Rangers versus the Los Angeles Dodgers, with Emmet Sheehan on the mound, on July 23 at 2:35 PM ET.

 Leody Taveras Game Info & Props vs. the Dodgers